ritusantra/Supply-Chain-Shipment-Price-Data-Analysis/README.md

-# Supply-Chain-Shipment-Price-Data-Analysis
+# Supply Chain Shipment Price Data Analysis

+### Objective
-Exploratory data analysis has been performed using Python - Pandas, Matplotlib and Seaborn libraries.
+* To perform exploratory data analysis using Python - Pandas, Matplotlib and Seaborn libraries.
+* Analyse the data and present key insights on freight cost based on the country, shipment mode and manufacturing site.

 ### Data Cleaning and Manipulation